Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 what other refresh rates or resolutions, etc. the monitor supports.
 @kde-output-device-v2 @wl-output

-The combinations of the kde output device v2 protocol and the kde output management v2 procotol enables the same functionality as with the implementation of wlroots in @WlrootsImplementation.
+The combinations of the kde_output_device_v2 protocol and the kde output management v2 protocol enables the same functionality as with the implementation of wlroots in @WlrootsImplementation.

 The KDE environment also offers an optional monitor module which provides the